 Fast foods, high carbohydrate foods, and any foods that do not offer good nutritional value should be restricted or eliminated.

 Regular servings of fish, nuts, and legumes are recommended.
-When oil is used, it should be olive or another monounsaturated oil.
+When oil is used, it should be olive oil, or another oil rich in monounsaturated fats.

 Being overweight is a risk factor for hyperlipidemia and heart disease.